-During the third year of the event, one of our volunteers cornered us and commented, “I don’t recognize half the people here this year.”
+Historically, during the third year of this event, one of our volunteers cornered us and commented, “I don’t recognize half the people here this year.”
 I said, “That’s a good thing!
 That means we’re engaging more and more people in our organization!”
-Last year, as in every year, while there were many who have attended the event in the past, there are a number of “first-timers” that keeps things growing!

 Here’s another great example.
 An organization I’ve worked with planned a concert with a local popular band, but made it into a two-day affair.
 The evening before the concert, there was a dinner at a very nice restaurant for a limited number of people along with members of the band.
 Diners paid a fee to have the privilege of attending the event, and the restaurant donated the room and the food.
 The servers were also compensated for their attentiveness that evening.
 The concert was open to the community and held at a local popular theatrical venue.
 There was a silent auction, and the band got to sell their promotional items.
 Two musical instruments signed by members of the band were auctioned off between the opening act and the main performance.